weareunderdesign/weareunder.design/underground.md

 ### values

+- design excellence: creating work that transcends expectations - half great beats full mediocre
+- move fast, think first: precision, speed, initiative, and taste in execution
+- continuous improvement: feedback is direct but never personal - improve, don't defend
 - open exchange: ideas multiply when shared freely
 - community synergy: we grow stronger together
 - joyful engagement: creativity thrives in play and wonder
 - holistic creation: unifying mind, body and spirit in the creative process
 - purposeful impact: solving real problems and meeting real needs
-- design excellence: creating work that transcends expectations

 we foster continuous learning and radical transparency - our open approach extends beyond code to knowledge sharing and collaborative creation. we openly share our development journey, incorporating community feedback to maintain collaboration at our design core.